Rights of way consultation

 The county council is encouraging organisations and individuals who are passionate about rights of way to take part in the consultation to shape how they are maintained in the future.

-The consultation runs from Monday 16 October to 25 December.
+The consultation ran from Monday 16 October to 25 December 2017.